SethBurkart123/Embeddia/README.md

-# client-vector-search
+# A fork of client-vector-search

+This fork is designed to update the original library with some fixes and improvements intended to for use in [BetterSEQTA+](https://github.com/betterseqta/betterseqta-plus).
+It includes (mainly) performance improvements including preloading and caching of the indexedDB.

+---

-A client side vector search library that can embed, search, and cache.
+client-vector-search is a client side vector search library that can embed, search, and cache.
 Works on the browser and server side.

 It outperforms OpenAI's text-embedding-ada-002 and is way faster than Pinecone and other VectorDBs.

-I'm the founder of [searchbase.app](https://searchbase.app) and we needed this for our product and customers.
-We'll be using this library in production.
-You can be sure it'll be maintained and improved.

-- Embed documents using transformers by default: gte-small (~30mb).
-- Calculate cosine similarity between embeddings.
-- Create an index and search on the client side
-- Cache vectors with browser caching support.

 Lots of improvements are coming!